SJElizalde/quick-asyncNet/docs/GUIDE.md

     $cfile "quickuser.h"
     $cfile "quickuser/AHTTP.h"

+The path you enter here must be relative to your *MARMALADE_HOME/quick* directory.

 **3.1) ADD ALL SOURCES TO PROJECT**

 I am not exactly sure if this is required, but I do it to keep the source files in my VS project, otherwise they seem to disappear (I never said I was a pro, did I?).

-Open the *'quickuser.mkf'* file in *'MARMALADE/quick'* and add references to all the files included in this library repo:
+Open the *'quickuser.mkf'* file in *'MARMALADE_HOME/quick'* and add references to all the files included in this library repo:

     AHTTP.h
     AHTTP.cpp